 Most Canadians are real estate investors without even realizing it.
 Yes, when you buy a home, not only are you buying four walls to live in, but you’re also putting your money in a long-term investment called equity.

 Equity is the difference between what you owe on your mortgage and the value of your home.
 As you make more monthly mortgage payments, your equity — your investment — goes up.
-Likewise, as your home goes up in value, whether because you chose a desirable place to live or you renovated it, your equity increases (if your home’s value goes down, the opposite happens).
+Likewise, as your home increases in value, whether because the overall market is gaining value or you renovated your property, your equity increases (if your home’s value goes down, the opposite happens).

 2. Flip a house